lame/InterviewQuestionsRepo/README.md

         ```bash
         grunt serve
         ```
-    6. Local web server is now active
+    6. Local web server is now active, navigate to the website on the test server at ```http://localhost:9000/app/index.html```

 ## Comments